blakedietz/blakedietz.me/content/blog/debugging-strategies/index.md

 ## Step away

 Sometimes it's just best to step away.
 No seriously, give it a break.
 Go on a walk, work on another task.
-As long as you aren't under extreme pressure from a deadline (and hell even if you are) give your mind a chance to distance itslef from the problem.
-It's a great way to gather new perspective and more importantly regain energy for more willpower and patience.
+As long as you aren't under extreme pressure from a deadline (and hell even if you are) give your mind a chance to distance itself from the problem.
+It's a great way to gather new perspective and more importantly regain energy for more willpower and patience to solve the problem.

 ## Read the fucking error (RTFE)